wradlib/wradlib-docs/source/docker.rst

 #.
 Pull from docker hub using the wanted tag::

-    $ docker pull wradlib/wradlib-docker:master-min
+    $ docker pull wradlib/wradlib-docker:main-min

 #.
 Build from scratch::

     $ git clone https://github.com/wradlib/wradlib-docker.git
     $ cd wradlib-docker
-    $ export WRADLIB_VER=master
+    $ export WRADLIB_VER=main
     $ export WRADLIB_DOCKER_TAG=min
     $ export DOCKER_REPO=wradlib-docker
     $ docker build --build-arg WRADLIB_VER --build-arg WRADLIB_DOCKER_TAG --build-arg DOCKER_REPO -t wradlib_min .

-The only difference is then in the `docker run` command, where `wradlib/wradlib-docker:master-min` is used in the first and `wradlib_min` in the second case.
+The only difference is then in the `docker run` command, where `wradlib/wradlib-docker:main-min` is used in the first and `wradlib_min` in the second case.

 Running docker images
 ---------------------